Skip to main content

 This is where the long-term calculus shifts significantly in favor of fat transfer.
 Breast implants are not lifetime devices.
 Most manufacturers recommend monitoring and potential replacement every ten to twenty years.
 Revision surgery — to address capsular contracture, implant rupture, rippling, or aesthetic concerns — is common and adds to the long-term cost and risk of implant-based augmentation.

 Fat transfer results, once the transferred fat has stabilized at the three to six month mark, are long-lasting.
 The surviving fat behaves like the rest of the body's fat — it responds to weight changes, ages naturally with the breast, and does not require replacement or monitoring beyond routine breast health care.
+The mechanism behind that permanence is detailed in our guide to the science of graft survival.

 Safety Profile